 Each level has certain criteria you to pass the song.
 However, some levels can be frustrating as they require you to move your hands for a long time without missing more than 5 notes.
 In fact, Beat Saber can be a cardiovascular workout if played for long hours, as it will require you to swing your arms like a helicopter while squatting and side stepping to avoid virtual walls.

 DLC is where you get your new songs for the game.
 Each DLC drops about five to seven new songs in each release; each song can be purchased individually for $1.99, or they can be bought in a bundle for a cheaper price.
 Either way, new songs can add up to be very expensive, so I recommend waiting for sales to snatch them up.
-DLC can be divided into two categories: Beat Saber OST, which include songs from multiple artists, and Artist Feature packs, which add songs from a single band.
+DLC can be divided into two categories: Beat Saber OST, which includes songs from multiple artists, and Artist Feature packs, which add songs from a single band.
 Some of these new tracks even contain new gameplay features, such as the Green Day DLC which added a mode where you cut beats at 360 degrees.

 While individual mods do not count toward the review score, it is worth noting that, like with any PC game, such add-ons can enhance your experience, and quite significantly in this case.
 For colorblind players, such as a friend of mine who came over to try the game, Beat Saber is unplayable without a mod, as you are otherwise unable to change the color of the objects on-screen.
 Some mods can also improve your ability to stream gameplay or to use the game for workouts.